 Our Speakers

-This webinar will bring diverse perspectives on these big changes coming to our City government.
+This webinar brings diverse perspectives on these big changes coming to our City government.
 They will answer audience questions, to help voters understand what the roles they are electing will be doing once in office.

 Our speakers bring perspectives both from within City government and from the community: